John Dawson, 1st Earl of Portarlington

-John Dawson, 1st Earl of Portarlington (23 August 1744 – 30 November 1798) was an Anglo-Irish politician and peer.
+John Dawson, 1st Earl of Portarlington PC (Ire) (23 August 1744 – 30 November 1798) was an Anglo-Irish politician and peer.

+Early life

+Dawson was born on 23 August 1744 in Northamptonshire, England.
+He was the only surviving son of William Dawson, 1st Viscount Carlow and Mary Damer.
+His sister, Hon.
+Mary Dawson, married Col. Mervyn Archdall, Governor of Fermanagh.

-Dawson was the son of William Dawson, 1st Viscount Carlow and Mary Damer, daughter of Joseph Damer and sister of Joseph Damer, 1st Earl of Dorchester.
+His paternal grandparents were Ephraim Dawson, an MP for Portarlington and Queen's County in the Irish House of Commons who was a successful banker who acquired an estate at Portarlington, County Laois, and the former Anne Preston (daughter of Samuel Preston).
+His maternal grandfather was Joseph Damer and his uncle was Joseph Damer, 1st Earl of Dorchester.

+Career

 Between 1766 and 1768 he was a Member of Parliament for Portarlington in the Irish House of Commons.
 In 1768 he was elected to represent Queen's County.
 He resigned his seat in the Commons upon succeeding to his father's peerage in 1779 and assumed his seat in the Irish House of Lords.
 On 21 June 1785, Dawson was created Earl of Portarlington in the Peerage of Ireland.
 Between 1779 and his death he was Governor of Queen's County.
+He raised the Queen's County Militia, being appointed its first Colonel on 23 April 1793 and soon turning it into a well-regarded regiment.
 In 1796 he was made a member of the Privy Council of Ireland.

+Personal life

-On 1 January 1778, he married Lady Caroline Stuart, the fifth daughter of John Stuart, 3rd Earl of Bute.
-Together they had five sons and four daughters.
-He was succeeded in his title by his eldest son, John Dawson.
+On 1 January 1778, he married Lady Caroline Stuart (1750–1813), the fifth daughter of John Stuart, 3rd Earl of Bute, who served as Prime Minister from 1762 to 1763, and Mary Wortley-Montagu, Baroness Mount Stuart of Wortley.
+Together they had five sons and four daughters, including: